Candyman (Christina Aguilera song): Music and lyrics

 "Candyman" was described as a pop song by Leah Greenblatt from Entertainment Weekly; Stylus Magazine's Thomas Inskeep opined that it imitated swing music, while Joan Anderman from The Boston Globe commented that Perry and Aguilera attempted to modernize early 20th century pop and blues "only to end up imitating the Andrews Sisters," and Slant Magazines Sal Cinquemani characterized the song as standard jazz and blues.
 "Candyman" is composed on the key of E major.
 The song has a moderate tempo of 172 beats per minute.
 Aguilera's vocals on the song span two octaves from the low-note of G_{3} to the high-note of G_{5}.
 The song opens and concludes with the lyrics, "Tarzan and Jane were swingin' on a vine / Sippin' from a bottle of vodka double-wine", which was credited as a sample used from "Tarzan & Jane Swingin' on a Vine" from the 1998 album Run To Cadence With U.S. Marines.
 Lyrically, "Candyman" talks about sex; Jenny Eliscu for Rolling Stone quoted the lyrics "He's a one-stop shop / Makes the panties drop" and deemed it "nasty".
 Sputnikmusic's Amanda Murray described its lyrics as "dumb and cheekily vulgar".

-Jim McMillen played the trombone, while Ray Herrmann and Glen Berger performed the saxophone, and Chris Tedesco played the trumpet.
-Perry also played the piano, mellotron, bass, and served as the musical director.
+Jim McMillen played the trombone, while Ray Herrmann and Glen Berger played the saxophone, and Chris Tedesco played the trumpet.
+Linda Perry played the piano, mellotron, bass, and also served as the musical director.
 Nathan Wetherington played the drums.
 According to Aguilera and Perry, the song was a tribute to the Andrews Sisters' song, "Boogie Woogie Bugle Boy".